Montessori in the United States: History

-After 1907, Maria Montessori's work spread quickly all around the world, soon reaching the US, where many public figures—including Alexander Graham Bell and his wife Mabel, Thomas Edison, and Woodrow Wilson—appreciated her work.
+After 1907, Maria Montessori's work spread quickly all around the world, soon reaching the US, where many public figures—including Alexander Graham Bell and his wife Mabel Gardiner Hubbard, Thomas Edison, and Woodrow Wilson—appreciated her work.

 In 1914, Montessori spoke to a standing-room-only audience at Carnegie Hall, in New York City.
 By 1915, she had been invited to participate in the Panama–Pacific International Exposition in San Francisco, celebrating the opening of the Panama Canal.
 There, she had set up a fully functioning classroom for display to the attending.

 This early American enthusiasm for Montessori was short-lived.
 William Heard Kilpatrick, an advocate of John Dewey's theories of education, gave a scathing critique in The Montessori System Examined (1914); Montessori schools had virtually disappeared from the US by 1920.
 The Montessori-method school resurgence did not occur until after 1960, when Nancy McCormick Rambusch and Margaret Stephenson, who each had worked with Montessori in Europe, separately went to the US.